yuyunfrancis/asr_api_kin_to_en/README.md

 2. Updating the `LANGUAGE_CODES` mapping
 3. Implementing language-specific processing in the services

-## License
+## Acknowledgments

-[Specify your license here]
+- [MbazaNLP](https://huggingface.co/mbazaNLP) for the Kinyarwanda models
+- [OpenAI](https://github.com/openai/whisper) for the Whisper model
+- [NVIDIA](https://github.com/NVIDIA/NeMo) for the NeMo toolkit
+- [Hugging Face](https://huggingface.co/) for model hosting and transformers library

 ## Contact

-For support or inquiries, please contact [your contact information].
+For support or inquiries, please contact [francisberi04@gmail.com].